Exploring Faith and Community Across the Table

 In this course, learners will:

-• Experience prayer, ritual and cultural norms in places of worship across Toronto
+• Experience prayer, ritual, and cultural norms in places of worship across Toronto

 • Learn recipes and practice cooking techniques tied to faith and culture